Make Them Suffer: History

 On 11 May 2023, Make Them Suffer announced that they had signed with SharpTone Records, aligning with Greyscale Records, and they released a new single "Ghost of Me" along with a corresponding music video.
 On 9 April 2024, the band unveiled another single "Epitaph" and an accompanying music video.
 On August 8, 2024, another single was released called "Oscillator" and a self-titled album was announced soon after and includes their previously released singles from "Doomswitch" onwards.
+Their fifth studio album, Make Them Suffer, was released on November 8, 2024.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

+In July 2026, the band was currently working on upcoming sixth album and announced that recording was finished in July 13.

 Musical style

 Make Them Suffer's musical style has been described as metalcore, progressive metalcore, symphonic death metal, and deathcore.
 Their earlier musical style has been described as blackened death metal.